bushstas/classy-loader/README.md

     **class MySuperClassName**<br><br>
     And at last it will get the first line with:<br>
     **function MySuperClassName**<br><br>
-    so "MySuperClassName" will be parsed to "my" + delimiter + "super" + delimiter + "class" + delimiter + "name".
+    so "MySuperClassName" will be parsed to "my" + delimiter + "super" + delimiter + "class" + delimiter + "name".<br><br>
+    For CSS files the loder will search for JS index file (js,jsx,ts) in the same directory<br> and then get local prefix from the file,<br>
+    so JS and CSS will be syncronized

 ```javascript
 export default class MySuperButton extends React.Component {